Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 \subsection{Source Model}

-After subtracting the foreground lens emission and ray-tracing coordinates to the source-plane via the mass model, the source is reconstructed in the source-plane using an adaptive pixelization which accounts for irregular or asymmetric source morphologies.
-Different choices can be made for the pixelization's tessellation and in this work we analyse every system twice, using a Voronoi mesh with natural neighbour interpolation \citep{Sibson1981} and a Delaunay triangulation using linear barycentric interpolation.
-These correspond to the \texttt{PyAutoLens} pixelization's \texttt{VoronoiNNBrightnessImage} and \texttt{DelaunayBrightnessImage}.
-Both pixelizations adapt the centres of their source pixels to the reconstructed source morphology, such that more resolution is dedicated to its brighter central regions (see \citealt{Nightingale2018}).
-By analysing every system independently with two different pixelizations we are able to evaluate systematics in the source model.
+After subtracting the foreground lens emission and ray-tracing coordinates to the source-plane via the mass model, the source is reconstructed in the source-plane using an adaptive mesh which accounts for irregular or asymmetric source morphologies.
+We use a Voronoi mesh with natural neighbour interpolation \citep{Sibson1981} and in \cref{ResultSim} we compare DM subhalo results assuming different source reconstruction methods.